billkarsh/SpikeGLX/Markdown/Manual-Text.md

 apply averaging to the AP channels, so if you apply both `AP=AP+LF` and `-<S>` you will see spatially averaged AP riding atop its corresponding **unaveraged** LF signal.*

-* `-<T>`: Samples the data stream in this channel to calculate and then subtract the time average value; effectively subtracting the DC component.
-This only affects graphing.

 * `BinMax`: If checked, we report the extrema in each neural channel downsample bin.
 This assists spike visualization but exaggerates apparent background noise.